buddhist-uni/buddhist-uni.github.io/_content/articles/impact-of-marriage-equality-campaigns-on_eisner-leila-et-al.md

 openalexid: W4400909279
 ---

-> Preregistered analyses reveal a notable increase in biological stress levels among both LGBTIQ+ as well as those close to them during the campaign.
+> Preregistered analyses reveal a notable increase in biological stress levels among both LGBTIQ+ individuals as well as those close to them during the campaign.

 > These effects were, however, moderated by exposure to the campaign for marriage equality (i.e., yes-campaign), indicating the powerful buffering effects of the yes-campaign on the impact of discrimination on individuals’ health.